 - (a) Questionnaire insights are under development and may include comparisons to healthy recommendations, comparisons to the population, as well as resources participants may wish to consult. - (b) Baseline physical measurements (blood pressure, height, weight, waist circumference) as well as baseline blood measures of cholesterol.
 These measurements are not intended to be a 'health check' and are not, for now, shared with their GP or the NHS.
 However, we are working with the NHS and the Office for Health Improvement and Disparities to explore potential options for sharing these data with the NHS in the future.
 We will provide written feedback to participants about their blood pressure and heart rate on a proforma with advice to contact NHS 111, a Pharmacist or GP in the rare circumstances where that is necessary (i.e measurements that warrant medical attention immediately or within days e.g. a very low heart rate).
 The indication of an irregular heart rhythm is considered an incidental finding that is detected by the blood pressure machine.
 The instruction manual for the device advises, "If the irregular heartbeat symbol is shown frequently, please make your doctor aware of it."
 Therefore, Our Future Health considers that it has a duty to inform participants so that they may seek medical attention in such cases.
-For the vast majority of results, we will also direct participants to the NHS website on blood pressure where they can obtain further information and advice. - (c) Being approached by NHSBT if their genotypes suggest that they have less common minor blood group antigens that are underrepresented among NHSBT blood donors.
+For the vast majority of results, we will also direct participants to the NHS website on blood pressure where they can obtain further information and advice.
+Our Future Health will pilot the digital return of clinic measurements and supporting content (Appendix L - Health Insights Development and Pilots'). - (c) Being approached by NHSBT if their genotypes suggest that they have less common minor blood group antigens that are underrepresented among NHSBT blood donors.
 This may be particularly beneficial for minority groups for whom NHSBT sometimes has difficulty providing optimally matched blood products. - (d) Providing participants with increased access to information stored in their NHS health care records. - (e) Integrated risk scores that provide disease risk estimates.
 Leading integrated risk score candidates that may initially be feedback to participants include cardiovascular disease, age-related macular degeneration, glaucoma, and type II diabetes.
 Each of these integrated risk scores provides good risk prediction and are clinically actionable. - (f) Other examples include risk predictions based on common genetic variants associated with risk of iron overload, deep venous thrombosis, or that influence the efficacy or side effects of prescription drugs.